A Better Way to Focus: The Magic of Shared Energy

 But again, that’s why body doubling is so effective – it doesn’t ‘fix’ anything, but it interrupts the drift and grounds me just enough to do the work and keep my brain focused.

-I wouldn’t describe it as motivation or discipline, either.
 It’s something altogether different and lighter, more like a tether… And here I am, floating out in the world, but someone else is holding the other end of the line.

 I also never expected it to change my sense of self, so drastically.
 I stopped seeing tasks and projects as mountains and stopped blaming myself for not being able to climb them as fast or as high as ‘everyone else’.

-They’re all little things, but they add up to a shorter to-do list and a clearer mind.
+All small things, but they add up to a shorter to-do list and a clearer mind.

 Not from finishing the task, but from no longer carrying the weight of the undone.
-I used to think productivity had to look a certain way… tracking my time, a perfectly filled-in calendar with every item checked off, on time – every time.
+I used to think productivity had to look a certain way… tracking my time, a perfectly filled-in calendar with every item checked off, on time, every time.

-And yeah, sometimes I still chase that.
+Yeah, sometimes I still chase that.

 All I know is that it helped me stop feeling less than and start feeling more able and the proof of that, so to speak, is in the productivity pudding.